beausmith/mt-plugin-vanilla/README.md

 ## Tips

 * When pasting templates with \_trans tags, MT will convert all translation strings upon save.
-So you can also [browse the templates via SVN](http://code.sixapart.com/svn/mtplugins/trunk/Vanilla/templates/) and then copy/paste them into MT template editing screen. _Of course this tip applies to all template sets_
+So you can also [browse the templates](https://github.com/beausmith/mt-plugin-vanilla/tree/master/plugins/Vanilla/templates) and then copy/paste them into MT template editing screen. _Of course this tip applies to all template sets_

 ## Templates Sets